 Army ROTC Scholarship

 This scholarship is for full-time undergraduate students, including transfer students.
 All Army ROTC Scholarship applicants must be US citizens, conduct and interview with the chair of the Department of Military Science, and meet certain age, physical and medical qualifications.
 To be eligible for a two or three year scholarship, applicants must have a cumulative college GPA of 2.5, or greater.
-Students interested in a four year scholarship must have a cumulative high school GPA of 2.5, or greater, and have achieved a minimum score on the SAT reading and math of 1000, or and ACT composite of at least 21.
+Students interested in a four year scholarship must have a cumulative high school GPA of 2.5, or greater, and have taken the SAT, or and ACT.
 Final selection is based upon each candidate’s merit, including performance in extracurricular activities.
 If selected, a student may choose any major field of study at the College.
 All Army ROTC Scholarship recipients incur a military service obligation of eight years after graduation and commissioning into the US Army.
 Four-year scholarship recipients have an additional option to terminate their scholarship without penalty or service obligation at any point during their first year of study.

 Army ROTC Nursing Scholarship